NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 * Show unstaged changes between your index and working directory: `git diff`.
 Press `Q` to exit the diff log.

 * Ignore files: `.git-ignore file`.
 This file specifies untracked files that Git should ignore such as the sensitive information related to security or the data itself.
-Files already tracked by git are not affected.
+Files already tracked by Git are not affected.

 * Display a list of all branches in the repository: `git branch -a`.